substrait-io/bft/README.md

 ### Getting Started

-The following commands will build the website on Ubuntu:
+The following commands will build and serve the website on Ubuntu:

 ```
 git clone git@github.com:voltrondata/bft.git